 Not that he hasn’t earned it.
 After all, his "Spider-Man" trilogy of films stands as one of the highest-grossing movie franchises in film history.
 With Raimi at the helm, the filmmaker succeeded in creating movies that were as impressive as they were popular, with the trilogy setting the standard for all future superhero movies.

 Of course, every director, no matter how enormous his production budgets get, has to start somewhere.
 "The Evil Dead" from 1981, on which the current "Evil Dead" remake is based, was in fact Raimi’s very first feature film as a director.
 While this current "Evil Dead" movie boasts a budget of $17 million, Raimi’s original film was made for less than half a million.
-In fact, the director was only able to secure the funding for that movie after he had produced a short film in 1978 called "Within the Woods" in order to entice investors.
-The budget for that film? $1,600.
-Oh how times change.

 What propelled Raimi to that level of success was certainly his immense talent as a filmmaker, and it was apparent from the very beginning.
 The original "The Evil Dead" from 1981 is a perfect example of imagination triumphing over budget limitations, as Raimi managed to pack enough inventiveness into that first feature to fill three movies.
 (Which, in fact, he later made.)